Tag: glossophobia

 This is why you can rehearse perfectly at home and blank completely in the moment.
 It’s not nerves.
 It’s neuroscience.

-How stage fright affects your brain - prefrontal cortex shutdown and amygdala activation during presentations
+Diagram showing how stage fright affects the brain - prefrontal cortex shutdown and amygdala activation during presentations

 The Polyvagal Perspective